Grasia/dao-ecosystem-census/organizations/README.md

 # DAO Organizations Data Collection

 This directory contains scripts and data for collecting and analyzing information about DAO organizations from various sources.
-The focus is on identifying unique organizations and their relationships across different platforms.
+The focus is on identifying the maximum number of organzations in the DAO ecosystem.

 ## Directory Structure

 - `01_deepdao_daos/`: Scripts for collecting and processing DeepDAO organization data
 - `01_messari_daos/`: Scripts for processing Messari platform data
 - `combine_deepdao_and_manual_organizations/`: Tools to merge and analyze data from different sources
-- `deepdao_review/`: Analysis and review tools for DeepDAO data, including similarity detection
+- `deepdao_review/`: Analysis and review tools for DeepDAO data, including similarity detection (unused in final dataset)
-- `organizations_grouping_analysis/`: Scripts for analyzing and grouping related organizations
+- `organizations_grouping_analysis/`: Scripts for analyzing and grouping related organizations (unused in final dataset)

 ## Data Sources

 - **DeepDAO**: Primary source for organization metadata and statistics
 - **Messari**: Additional platform and organization data
-- **Manual Collection**: Curated data for validation and enrichment
+- **Manual Collection from DAO Analyzer**: Curated data for validation and enrichment

 ## Key Components